-The recipe asks for fresh blueberries because they work better and give a better flavor, but you can also use frozen blueberries, just keep in mind that they will release more water while baking and therefore afect the pound cake final result.
+The recipe calls for fresh blueberries because they work better and give a better flavor.
+But you can also use frozen blueberries, just keep in mind that they will release more water while baking and therefore afect the pound cake final result.
+But no matter what, whatever you use, both will “explode” (as I like to say) while in the oven, as it always happens, and the pound cake will look and taste great once done.Jump to Recipe

 The classic pound cake is called this way because it is traditionally made with a pound of these 4 ingredients: butter, sugar, eggs and flour.
 However, the recipe can change depending on every country; in England is more commonly known as sponge cake, in USA is quite popular with sour cream, in Mexico is really common to find it with walnuts, raisins or chocolate chips.